jonhjelm/docs-and-training/workflow_creation/HPC_service.md

 Note that in contrast to the non-MPI job script, Singularity is here executed as the argument to the `mpirun` command which sets up the MPI environment.

+#### Jobs with Nvidia support on Anselm's qnvidia queue
+To enable Nvidia support for GPU computin on the Anselm cluster, simply choose the `qnvidia` queue.
+Singularity will then be started with the `--nv` option, which loads the necessary Nvidia libraries and drivers.

 #### Jobs with Nvidia support on Salomon's qviz queue
 To enable Nvidia support for GPU computing, additional options need to be passed to Singularity.
 Currently, this is enabled automatically whenever the